quicwg/base-drafts/draft-ietf-quic-http.md

 | MAX_PUSH_ID    | Yes            | No             | No          | {{frame-max-push-id}}    |
 | DUPLICATE_PUSH | No             | Yes            | No          | {{frame-duplicate-push}} |
 | Reserved       | Yes            | Yes            | Yes         | {{frame-reserved}}       |
-{: #stream-frame-mapping title="HTTP/3 frames and stream type overview"}
+{: #stream-frame-mapping title="HTTP/3 Frames and Stream Type Overview"}

 Certain frames can only occur as the first frame of a particular stream type;
 these are indicated in {{stream-frame-mapping}} with a (1).
 Specific guidance